 I love, LOVE, trying the local food when I’m traveling.

-When we were in Hawaii on the Big Island last month, I was on a hunt for the best local food I could find.
+When we were in Hawaii on the Big Island, I was on a hunt for the best local food I could find.
 The resort where we were staying was lovely — and the food was too — but, it was not unlike food I could find in lovely restaurants where I live.